-The resilient waters of the Indus strain through daunting gorges, striving to earn their place in an unforgiving landscape.
-Approximately 160km from Leh District, one of the two districts located in Ladakh in the state of Jammu and Kashmir, India, are the picturesque Drokpa (or Brokpa) villages of Dah (or Dha) and Hanu.
+The resilient waters of the Indus strain through daunting gorges, striving to earn their place in this unforgiving landscape.
+Approximately 160km from Leh District, one of the two districts in Ladakh in the state of Jammu and Kashmir, India, are the picturesque Drokpa (or Brokpa) villages of Dah (or Dha) and Hanu.
 Ancient rocks bore their way through centuries-old dust collecting into rugged tents.
 The dusty terrain eventually lets into fertile land watered by ancient aqueducts; apricots, apples, peaches, grapes and walnuts grow freely in well-tended gardens.

 This is Drokpa territory.
 A majestic people whose origins remain riddled by great myths.
 The Drokpa are flamboyant, famous for parading whimsical assortments of flowers on their heads that let a fragrant cheer of spring into the air.